bdebinska/bdebinska/README.md

 - 👋 Hi, I’m @bdebinska.
 - 👀 I’m interested in web development, physics and music.
-- 🌱 I’m currently learning full stack web development.
+- 🏢 Working on IoT systems as full stack developer.
-- 📫 How to reach me bea.debinska@gmail.com
+- 📫 Reach me under bea.debinska@gmail.com

 <!---
 bdebinska/bdebinska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.